What is a WiFi Booster and How Does it Improve Signal?

 What is a WiFi Booster?

-WiFi Boosters (also known as internet boosters) expand your WiFi system's coverage area by boosting or amplifying the wireless signal and broadcasting it into the desired areas.
+WiFi boosters (also known as internet boosters) expand your WiFi system's coverage area by boosting or amplifying the wireless signal and broadcasting it into the desired areas.
 As a result, you will no longer have to deal with poor WiFi in your home or business.

 Different types of WiFi booster models are available; they vary in design, range, amplification power, and frequency band usage.

 • Wall Plug or Desktop Design: There are two different types of booster styles available.
-Some simply plug-in to a power source and are great for improving the signal in one room, while others sit on a desk, table, or shelf and use stronger external antennas that are capable of improving the signal in multiple rooms.
+Some simply plug into a power source and are great for improving the signal in one room, while others sit on a desk, table, or shelf and use stronger external antennas that are capable of improving the signal in multiple rooms.

 • Frequency Bands: There are two types of WiFi signal boosters – single-band and dual-band.
 Single-band boosters only utilize one frequency band (2.4GHz or 5GHz) to transmit data.
 On the other hand, dual-band WiFi boosters use both GHz frequencies to transmit data; one band solely communicates with the router, and the other band talks to the wireless devices.